yankailab/OpenKAI/html/viewer/_Orbbec/README.md

 and the vendored three.js assets; no npm or external web server is needed.

-The center is copied from `_GeometryBase` and uses `_WebGeometryBase`'s existing version-5 `/stream/points` and `/stream/lines` connections.
+The center is copied from `_GeometryBase` and uses `_WebGeometryBase`'s existing version-6 `/stream/points` and `/stream/lines` connections.
 Camera controls and IMU preview use a separate `_WSconsole` connection on port **7890**.
 Module names default to **Orbbec** and **obIMU**, matching `jsonCfg/Orbbec.json`.

 ## Camera controls

-**Load config** retrieves the current backend parameters, readable device values, and supported ranges.
+**Refresh config** retrieves the current backend parameters, readable device values, and supported ranges.
 The collapsible sections cover stream settings and every control in `OrbbecCtrl`.
 Unsupported scalar controls are marked as unavailable.
 Structured controls accept complete JSON objects using the SDK field names;